You are probably familiar with yoga, asanas and maybe meditation. But have you heard of laughter yoga?

 Scientifically, laughter has been proved to lower the level of stress hormones like adrenaline and cortisol.

 How to Practice Laughter Yoga?

 A laughter yoga session depends much on your laughter yoga leader.
 In general, a laughter yoga session contains the following:

-Warm-up exercises that involve clapping for a few minutes rhythmically.
-During the clapping, sometimes can include chanting as well.
+- Warm-up exercises that involve clapping for a few minutes rhythmically.
+The clapping sometimes can include chanting as well.

-Other laughing techniques in laughter yoga consist of producing clicking noises and laughing right after, also pretending to feel an electric shock or burn when you touch different surfaces and laugh right later.
+Other laughing techniques in laughter yoga consist of producing clicking noises and laughing right after, pretending to feel an electric shock or burn when you touch different surfaces and laugh.

 You can release emotions or traumatic moments by saying those experiences and then laughing.